probedock/probedock-rt-java/README.md

 # probedock-rt-java

-> Library to write [Probe Dock RT](https://github.com/probedock/probedock-rt) Java clients.
+> Library to write [Probe Dock RT](https://github.com/probedock/probedock-rt) Java probes.

 ## Usage

-1. Put the following dependency in your pom.xml of your client.
+1. Put the following dependency in your pom.xml of your probe.

 ```xml
 <dependency>